 Our first goal is to prove duality results of the following type under minimal assumptions: existence in one of the boundary value problems for $(\Le^*,p')$ implies uniqueness in the other problem for $(\Le, p)$ in some range of $p$, which depends on $\Le$, where $p'$ is the conjugate exponent to $p$.
 We shall also consider the case $p\le 1$ for the regularity problem, in which case the adjoint Dirichlet problem must be posed with data in $BMO$ or in a H\"older space.

-Akin uniqueness results, requiring a ``dual'' information, appear in \cite{KP, AAAHK, HMaMo}, to cite just the most relevant to our situation.
-Arguments are culminations of many earlier results on Laplace's equation and real symmetric equations in Lipschitz domains (\cite{Da, DaK, JK, V}).
-In those works, $t$-independence of the coefficients is not always assumed, but when restricted to this hypothesis, they also use the so-called DeGiorgi-Nash-Moser regularity properties of solutions (DGNM) in a strong way to bring into play either harmonic measure techniques for real equations or representations and estimates with fundamental solutions for complex equations enjoying (DGNM).
+Similar uniqueness results, requiring ``dual'' information, appear in \cite{KP, AAAHK, HMaMo}, to cite just the most relevant to our situation.
+The arguments are culminations of many earlier results on Laplace's equation and real symmetric equations in Lipschitz domains (\cite{Da, DaK, JK, V}).
+In those works, $t$-independence of the coefficients is not always assumed, but when restricted to this hypothesis, the so-called de Giorgi--Nash--Moser regularity properties of solutions (DGNM) are also used in a strong way to bring into play either harmonic measure techniques for real equations or representations and estimates with fundamental solutions for complex equations enjoying (DGNM).
 It seems that \cite{HMaMo} contains the most advanced results in this direction up to now.

 Here we want to dispense with the assumption (DGNM) and, of course, harmonic measure is not available.
-Aiming at a similar direction, \cite{AM} establishes existence-uniqueness relations between the $L^p$ regularity problem and a dual $L^{p'}$ Dirichlet problem which for $1<p<\infty$ is posed with a different, less classical interior control, namely the square function.
+In a similar direction, \cite{AM} establishes existence-uniqueness relations between the $L^p$ regularity problem and a dual $L^{p'}$ Dirichlet problem which for $1<p<\infty$ is posed with a different, less classical interior control, namely the square function.
 Uniqueness in this situation, however, does not suffice to conclude for uniqueness of the Dirichlet problem when posed with a non-tangential maximal control.
-On the contrary, when $p\le 1$, the results in \cite{AM} do apply and for clarity we shall put them into context in the final section.
+On the contrary, when $p\le 1$, the results in \cite{AM} do apply and for clarity we shall put them into context in Section~\ref{sec:other}.

 Our general strategy is to develop a substitute for the fundamental solution used to invert the elliptic operator $\Le$ on $\ree$.
-This has interest on its own right.
-Surprisingly, not using the fundamental solutions and its kernel estimates will make the arguments for uniqueness conceptually and technically simpler.
+This is interesting its own right.
+Surprisingly, not using the fundamental solution and its kernel estimates will make the arguments for uniqueness conceptually and technically simpler.
 It also allows us to reach minimal assumptions, even when assuming further (DGNM).
-Let us explain in formal terms the substitute idea.
+Let us explain in formal terms the substitution idea.

 In the case of transversally independent coefficients, the fundamental solution $\Gamma(t,x, s,y)$ of $\Le$, constructed in \cite{HK} under (DGNM) and more recently without this assumption in \cite{B}, has time translation invariance, that is, it depends on $t-s$.
 Its restriction to fixed times $(t,0)$, $t\ne 0$, is called the single layer potential $\mS_{t}(x,y)$ at time $t$.
 Formally writing